KORandi/bullet-js/docs/conflict-resolution.md

 - What conflicts are and why they occur in distributed systems
 - How Bullet.js uses vector clocks to track causality
-- How the HAM (Hypothetical Amnesia Machine) algorithm resolves conflicts
+- How the CRT algorithm resolves conflicts
 - How to customize conflict resolution for your application
 - Best practices for minimizing conflicts